DataAction/AdoNetCore.AseClient/README.md

   * Stored procedure call (`TDS_DBRPC`)
   * Simple queries (`select 1 as x...` with different types)
   * More advanced queries and procedure calls (i.e. with more parameters/types)

+## Design points
+SqlClient conventions
+* SqlParameter vs AseDataParameter?
+* SqlException has an Errors collection containing SqlError objects.
+It is derived from DbException.
+* SqlDbType - we have no equivalent...
+* We should avoid depending on Linq.
+* Discuss the use of explicit interfaces as a general design principal.
+* In general worth comparing each type for equivalence with the SqlClient for best practice.
+* In general worth comparing each type for equivalence with the old AseClient for completeness of a drop in replacement.
+* Async support would be sick.